 The district transfer takes effect the first time you renew your vehicle registration on or after 1 July 2020.

-Each district has its own set of premium rates for each premium class.
-The difference in premiums between Districts 1 and 2 reflects the difference in the number of CTP claims and the average cost of CTP claims arising from at-fault vehicles, based on garaging addresses.
+Each district has its own set of premium prices for each premium class.
+The difference in premiums between districts 1 and 2 reflects the difference in the number of CTP claims per 1,000 registered vehicles (claim frequency) and the average cost of CTP claims arising through the fault of vehicles garaged in the district.

-If you live on or near a postcode boundary, the premium for your vehicle may be different to the premium for other vehicles registered to nearby addresses, as they may be in a different Insurance Rating District.
+If you live on or near the district boundary the premium for your vehicle may be different to the premium for other vehicles registered to nearby addresses as they may be in a different insurance rating district.